We're committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 What we’re doing to improve accessibility

 This statement was prepared on 7 September 2021.
-It was last updated on 7 March 2024 and will be reviewed every 6 months going forward.
-The next review is scheduled for 6 September 2024.
+It was last reviewed and updated on 5 September 2024 and will be reviewed every 6 months going forward.
+The next review is scheduled for 5 March 2025.

 Our website is tested twice a week.
 These tests are carried out by Siteimprove website monitoring software.
 Siteimprove produces reports and guidance when errors and issues are detected.